-You’ve probably heard the phrase “Dr. Jekyll, Mr. Hyde,” which refers to having 2 different personas.
+You’ve probably heard the phrase, “Dr. Jekyll, Mr. Hyde,” which refers to having 2 different personas.
 This behavior is true of many men with anger problems.

 I’ve worked with men in anger management who’ve struggled to understand this problem even themselves.
 They can’t understand why they only have anger problems with their significant other, and not at work or in other relationships.
-Some of the reasons for this can be that the relationship with our significant other is where we let our guard down and are our ‘real’ selves, it’s the relationship that brings out the experiences we had with our caregivers growing up, and it's the relationship where our deepest human needs are met or not met.
+Some of the reasons for this can be that the relationship with our significant other is where we let our guard down and are our ‘real’ selves, it’s the relationship that brings out most the experiences we had with our caregivers growing up, and it's the relationship where our deepest human needs are met or not met.

 I wouldn’t worry too much about whether or not his anger problems can be classified as an explosive disorder, but rather just that he has anger problems that need to be fixed.
-The “Dr. Jekyll, Mr. Hyde” behavior of many angry men can be very confusing, especially when the explosive part is aimed at you.
+The “Dr. Jekyll, Mr. Hyde” behavior of many angry men can be very confusing, especially when the explosive part is aimed solely at you.

 Your significant other needs anger management.
-You need to insist that he gets anger management in order for your relationship to continue.
+You need to insist that he gets help with anger management in order for your relationship to continue.
 Be strong and firm about this changing so you can get the man you love all of the time.

 Read More: This relationship sounds like it could be abusive.
 Read more about Abusive Relationships here.

 Got a question you'd like to Ask a Marriage Counselor?
-Click here to submit it and I'll answer it in an up coming post.
+Click here to submit it and I'll try to answer it in an up coming post.
 Be sure to Sign Up for Our Blog at the bottom of the page so you'll get my answer as soon as it's published.

 Looking for More?
 Check Out These Articles